fallen-icarus/cardano-loans/README.md

 ### Ask UTxOs

-Borrower's begin negotiations by creating a new Ask UTxO with their desired terms at their loan address.
+Borrowers begin negotiations by creating a new Ask UTxO with their desired terms at their loan address.
 The borrower is able to create/update/close multiple Ask UTxOs in a single transaction;
 each Ask UTxO created/updated/closed can have different terms.